Showing posts with label early salvage. Show all posts

 Pelvic lymph nodes

 If pelvic lymph node dissection during prostatectomy revealed any positive nodes, or if scans suggest enlarged, cancerous pelvic lymph nodes, there is no question that adjuvant radiation is required.
-RTOG 0534 showed that salvage radiation of pelvic lymph nodes with adjuvant ADT increase progression-free survival even when there were no detected cancerous lymph nodes, but only if PSA was high enough.
+RTOG 0534 (SPPORT) showed that salvage radiation of pelvic lymph nodes with adjuvant ADT increased progression-free survival even when there were no detected cancerous lymph nodes, but only if PSA was high enough.

 Adjuvant ADT